Skip to main content

 Electricity costs

-As of April 17, 2026, the practical benchmark most households look at is the Ofgem default-tariff cap.
-That does not make every home’s bill the same, but it gives a solid current reference point.
+As of April 18, 2026, the main reference point for most households is the Ofgem default-tariff cap.
+It does not make every bill the same, but it gives a clear benchmark for UK electricity prices, electricity cost UK searches, and the current price per kWh.

 Typical household